nobodyatandnothing/ffmpeg-on-clear-linux/README.md

 On first launch go into `Settings -> Appearance -> Customize fonts` and change the fonts.
 Metrically compatible with `Times New Roman`, `Arial`, and `Courier New` are `Tinos`, `Arimo`, and `Cousine` respectively.
 Optionally go into `Settings -> Advanced -> System` and disable "Use hardware acceleration when available".
 This may be helpful if the GPU is lacking or you prefer the CPU to decode videos.

-A desktop file is created the first time ran and placed in `~/.local/share/applications`.
+A desktop file is created the first time it is run and placed in `~/.local/share/applications`.
 You may run Chromium using the command-line or search for "Chromium" in Application Finder.
 Launching from the desktop will run the same script.

 ```bash
 $ ~/bin/run-chromium-latest